Introduction

 Since @ouroumov mentioned a need for it, may as well include this.
 Images to come at a later date (i.e. when I feel like it);

-Window picker: Also Window Chooser or Window selector, a software that allows for the selection of windows, with or without window previews.
+Window picker: Also Window chooser or Window selector, a software that allows for the selection of windows, with or without window previews.

 Rationale for use

-May as well include this; If you don't want to use Compiz but have something similar to Exposè, then below is a possible solution.
+If you don't want to use Compiz but have something similar to Exposè, then below is a possible solution.
 Some people like a super-clean, super-minimal desktop, and having a means to choose windows easily with large output and image previews may be something that people looking for a minimalist setup may want.

 Skipping around